chargebee/chargebee-react-native/README.md

 ## Dependencies

-To successfully use this package, you need react native webview with version >= 8.1.1 `yarn add "react-native-webview"`
+To successfully use this package, you need react native webview with version >= 8.1.1

+`yarn add "react-native-webview"`

 ## Usage
-The package comes with type definition whic you can use to see the list of allowed props.
+The package comes with type definition which you can use to see the list of allowed props.
 ```js
 import CheckoutCart from "@chargebee/react-native-chargebee";